ajjonesmusic/ajfinalport.github.io/DESIGN.md

 I had some issues with using an mp3 so I changed the audio to a wav file.

-I aslo added a video which I had a lot of trouble with.
+I also added a video which I had a lot of trouble with.
 I couldn't get the video to play so I tried a bunch of things and even added a new function but turns out I just needed to fix the name and path.
+I had accidentally uploaded the videos folder in the audio folder.

-I then added links to youtbe videos which didnt show at first because I needed the links to be embed in.
+I then added links to YouTube videos which didn't work at first because I needed the links to be embedded.

-After that I added three more buttons based off what I had previously done to link my social media.
+After that, I added three more buttons, based on what I had previously done, to link my social media.

+I kept having issues with the div and indents because it was kind of hard for me to visualize so I had to try a few different times to get things the way I wanted.

 I also added the dolly parton photo at the end for fun.

 I wanted to add a contact form but when I tried to do that I couldn't figure out how to make it submit.

-I also feel like the photos arent fully aligned and I couldn't figure out how to fix that either.
+I also feel like the photos aren't fully aligned and I couldn't figure out how to fix that either because I just ran out of time.

 I had a lot of fun doing this though, I wanna make it better.